Dhruvaraju/docker-alpha/README.md

 - `docker push <<image_name>>` is used to push an image to docker hub.
 - we can also push with tag names `docker push <<username/image-name:tag>>`
 - If we do not provide a tag name, it will add latest tag by default.

+### Pulling images from docker-hub

+- `docker pull <<image_name>>` is used to pull image from docker hub.
+- `docker run <<image_name>>` will check if the image is available locally if not it will pull it from docker hub.
+- Run command will not fetch the latest changes after the first time.
+  - It will only run the available version locally.
+- Docker pull will get the most recent version all the time.